pnarl50/tao-of-tmux/manuscript/00-foreward.md

 I'm giving it 100%.

 tmux to me is a tool I find incredibly helpful.
 It's been part of my daily life for years.
-I've helped thousands of people learn tmux through my free resource under the same name [The Tao of tmux](https://tmuxp.readthedocs.io/en/latest/about_tmux.html).
+'ve helped thousands of people learn tmux through my free resource under the same name [The Tao of tmux](https://tmuxp.readthedocs.io/en/latest/about_tmux.html).
 I've written a [popular tmux starter configuration](https://github.com/tony/tmux-config), a [pythonic tmux library](https://github.com/tony/libtmux) and a